Alfresco/acs-deployment/helm/alfresco-content-services/README.md

 ```
 ## Versioning

 The versioning of the Helm Chart is based on [SemVer](https://semver.org/) as it is [supported by Helm](https://docs.helm.sh/developing_charts/#charts-and-versioning).
 There are a few ACS specific extensions to the rules.
-Please refer to [helm versioning guide](../../docs/helm-versioning.md).
+Please refer to [Helm versioning guide](../../docs/helm-versioning.md).

 Stable charts are published in [stable repository](http://kubernetes-charts.alfresco.com/stable).
 Once a stable chart is published, an entry will be added to [releases table](../../docs/helm-chart-releases.md).